smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ##### Get service capabilities

-If the app wants to use services published on the device first it must ensure the feature is supported.
+If the app wants to use services published on the device, it must first ensure the feature is supported.
 This requires a modification to the System Capability functionality.

 ###### New SystemCapabilityType